It’s understandable that some people are finding it more challenging to stay sober during a crisis like Covid.

 Neuroscientific research demonstrates that setting small achievable goals that you tick off as you accomplish them, really improves your mental health and wellbeing.
 And, of course the better we feel about ourselves, the more positive and happy we feel, the less we need to think about reaching for alcohol.

-Suggestion: Make sure tomorrow’s plan includes goals/activities that are challenging but achievable too
+Action: Make sure tomorrow’s plan includes goals/activities that are challenging but achievable too

 One of the reasons that people develop an unhealthy relationship with alcohol is that they don’t have a very good relationship with themselves.